 Step 3: Once that's smooth, add 1 medium egg, 1 teaspoon of vanilla extract and a small amount of pink gel food colouring.
 Mix well until the colour is evenly distributed.

-Step 5: Gently knead 100g of white chocolate chips through the dough.
+Step 5: Gently press 100g of white chocolate chips into the dough with your hands.
 Try to make sure they're evenly dispersed.

 Step 6: Divide the dough into 12 pieces (use a scale to ensure they're all an equal weight) and roll into balls.
 Place the balls onto your lined baking tray, leaving a bit of space between them to allow for spreading.
 I usually bake 5 per tray.

-Step 7: Bake your strawberry Nesquik cookies for 11-12 minutes, until they are firm around the edges and no longer look wet in the middle.
+Step 7: Bake your cookies for 11-12 minutes, until they are firm around the edges and no longer look 'wet' in the middle.
 While they're still warm, you can add some extra white chocolate chips on top if you like.

 Step 8: Let them cool completely on the tray then enjoy!